Table of Contents

 Lessons from the pandemic for higher education

-The COVID-19 pandemic presented many challenges for higher education leaders who sought how best to support students with the resources they need to manage mental health issues.
+The COVID-19 pandemic has presented many challenges for higher education leaders who have sought how best to support students with the resources they need to manage mental health issues.
 As campuses closed, campus mental health resources were unavailable.
 This lack of accessibility shined a spotlight on the need for institutions to prioritize how to care for student mental health both on and off campus.

 Ways that college students can manage mental health